MnothoMLG/DeviceCheckerAssessment/README.md

 # 🚀 React Native Investec Assessment - October 2022

-This project is uses react navigation, redux, redux logger, redux persist and redux saga, as well as a bit of theming with react-native-paper.
+This project is uses react navigation, redux, redux toolkit, redux logger, redux persist and redux saga

 ## How to get started